Home Sitemap Contact Us Jobs

 Helpful Information and FAQs

-3. Customer must provide a copy of executed lease or rental agreement.
+For rental properties, the name and contact information of the property owner/landlord must be included on the application.
 Only the renter who is named in the rental agreement may open a utility account.

 May I take over an account from a current customer?